Coughs, sniffles, fevers…all around general yuckiness.

 - 1/2 tsp clove powder (again, you can sub out for Clove oil if you’d rather!)

 - 1 cup raw honey (local to you is best)

 - In a medium saucepan, combine: elderberries, clove*, ginger* and cinnamon* (don’t add the honey yet!) – *if your’e using essential oils, wait to add those when you add the honey*

 - Bring to a boil, and then allow mixture to simmer for 45 – 60 minutes – or until the mixture has reduced by half.

 - Remove from heat and allow to cool slightly.
 Using a large spoon or other flat sided utensil, begin crushing the berries.

 - Using a strainer, pour mixture into a glass bowl or jar.
 Discard the berries, and allow the liquid to cool to room temperature / luke warm.

-- Add in honey and stir until well combined.
+- Add in honey (and oils, if using) and stir until well combined.

 - Store in jar or other container with lid, in fridge for up to 2 weeks.
 Whatever you don’t use during that time, can simply be frozen.

 Ok, so honestly, I’m not an herbalist, so I’m not sure I’m qualified to tell you how much to take.
 But I can tell you what our family does.
 During times of peak illness (like right now, with the flu flying about all willy nilly), I take about a teaspoon a day, and my kids get half that.
 When someone is dealing with an illness, we will usually double that amount.